unioslo/jbofh/README.md

   - Remove the generated .class files under org/ by probably running:

     	find org/ -name '*.class' -exec rm {} \;

-### Requirements

-- Ant (latest version) whether installed on your OS or embeded in an IDE like NetBeans.

-- Latest OpenJDK or Oracle© JDK

 ### CA-certificates